 An Environmental Resource Report per the requirements of the City of Tucson Technical Standards Manual has been prepared and identifies the location of Protected Riparian Area within this PAD.
-The document also contains supporting data, such as site photographs of the PRA areas and photographs showing the general character of vegetation within this PAD.
-The
+The document also contains supporting data, such as site photographs of the requirements for mitigation of disturbed PRA within this PAD are found in Section III.B.4 of this PAD.